 - It must be removed before sleeping.

-- Due to the visibility of the metal clasps, partial dentures appear as natural as other options for replacing missing teeth but do not blend in thoroughly.
+- Due to the visibility of the metal clasps, partial dentures may not be the most natural-looking solution.

 - Relatively cheaper.